I recently discovered the usefulness of fail2ban whilst researching a way to block proxyheader.php requests on my LAMP server.

 58.218.199.227

-A whois on these IP’s reveal that they’re based in China – Bejing to be exact – and are probably searching for proxy servers to implement in to the Great FW of China
+A whois on these IP's reveal that they're based in China - Bejing to be exact - and the people using them are probably searching for proxy servers to avoid the Great FW of China, but who knows really.

 # Fail2Ban configuration file